-Ms. Carroll has served on the Board of Directors of the Association of Death Education and Counseling, the Department of Defense Military Family Readiness Council, the VA Advisory Committee on Disability Compensation, and is past co-chair of the Department of Defense Task Force on the Prevention of Suicide by Members of the Armed Forces.
-She currently serves on the Defense Health Board and the Board of the Iraq and Afghanistan Veterans of America.

-She is the author of Healing Your Grieving Heart After A Military Death and has authored numerous articles on grief and trauma.
+Carroll also served on the board of directors of the Association of Death Education and Counseling, the Department of Defense Military Family Readiness Council, the VA Advisory Committee on Disability Compensation, the Defense Health Board, and the Board of the Iraq and Afghanistan Veterans of America.
+She is a former co-chair of the Department of Defense Task Force on the Prevention of Suicide by Members of the Armed Forces, and she currently serves on the VA Advisory Committee on Families, Caregivers and Survivors.
+Co-author of Healing Your Grieving Heart After a Military Death, she has published numerous articles on grief and trauma following a military death.
 She has appeared on CNN, FOX, NBC's The Today Show, and other national programs speaking about military loss.

-In addition to receiving the 2015 Presidential Medal of Freedom, Ms. Carroll was featured in People Magazine as a "Hero Among Us"; named a recipient of the Community Heroes Award by the Military Officers Association of America, and been recognized by the Defense Department with the Office of the Secretary of Defense Medal for Exceptional Public Service, and has received the Army's Outstanding Civilian Service Medal and the Navy's Distinguished Public Service Award.
+In addition to receiving the Presidential Medal of Freedom from President Barack Obama and the Zachary and Elizabeth Fisher Distinguished Civilian Humanitarian Award from the Department of Defense, Carroll was also featured in People Magazine as a "Hero Among Us"; named a recipient of the Community Heroes Award by the Military Officers Association of America; has been recognized by the Defense Department with the Office of the Secretary of Defense Medal for Exceptional Public Service; and has received the Army's Outstanding Civilian Service Medal and the Navy's Distinguished Public Service Award.